stanford-rc/www.sherlock.stanford.edu/src/docs/overview/tech/specs.md

     For more information about storage options on Sherlock, please refer to the [Storage section][url_storage] of the documentation.

-Storage components are common to both clusters, meaning users can find the same files and directories from both Sherlock 1.0 and Sherlock 2.0 nodes.
+Sherlock is architected around shared storage components, meaning that users can find the same files and directories from all of the Sherlock nodes.

 * Highly-available NFS filesystem for user and group home directories (with hourly snapshots and off-site replication)